GusDany3691/ML-based-prediction-of-CR-related-genes/README.md

  * 'CR-probabilites'     : Contains two folders: 'Strongest models' has features importances for {PathDIP, CAT} and {GO terms, BRF}.
 'NestedCV_outerfolds' contains the outer fold data for each of the ML algorithms in GO terms and PathDIP pathways, the two most predictive datasets.
  * 'External'            : Contains the data from external databases that was used to perform this work, one folder per source: 'GeneFriends', 'Gtex', 'HAGR', 'OMA', 'PathDIP', 'PPI'.

-The 'Datasets' folder contains csv files of each one of the datasets used in this work.

 The 'Code' folder is split  in three internal folders:
   * 'Datasets construction' which contains R files each of which is focused on retrieving different types of features and constructing the datasets.